Patient education: Nonallergic rhinitis (runny or stuffy nose) (Beyond the Basics)

 Decongestants — Oral decongestant medications (like pseudoephedrine or phenylephrine) help to relieve symptoms of congestion (stuffiness) in some people.
 However, this treatment is not usually recommended unless nasal antihistamines and nasal glucocorticoids (steroids) do not improve symptoms.

-Oral decongestants elevate blood pressure and may not be appropriate for people with high blood pressure or certain cardiovascular conditions.
+Oral decongestants may increase blood pressure and thus may not be appropriate for people with high blood pressure or other cardiovascular conditions.
 In addition, oral decongestants can cause nervousness and difficulty sleeping.
 Men with an enlarged prostate who have difficulty urinating may notice a worsening of this problem when they take decongestants.
 (See "Patient education: Benign prostatic hyperplasia (BPH) (Beyond the Basics)".)

 OTHER TYPES OF NONALLERGIC RHINITIS